CNajjuuko/RMNCH_coverage_patterns/README.md

 # RMNCH_utilization_patterns
-This repository has code for latent class analysis of Reproductive,  Maternal, Newborn, and Child Health services using multilevel latent class analyis.
+This repository has code for latent class analysis of Reproductive,  Maternal, Newborn, and Child Health services using multilevel latent class analysis.
+This code can be used to reproduce results for the manuscript:
+"Patterns of maternal and child health services utilization and associated socioeconomic disparities in sub-Saharan Africa."

 Software dependencies and operating systems (including version numbers)